Contents

 1: Access DNS Management

-Log into your domain registrar (like GoDaddy, Namecheap, or Google Domains) or your hosting provider (Bluehost, SiteGround, or AWS).
-Find the section for DNS management or Zone Editor.
+Sign into your domain registrar (or reseller) system/service provider like GoDaddy, Namecheap, or Google Domains or hosting provider like Bluehost, SiteGround, or AWS.
+Find the DNS management or Zone Editor section.

 2: Add or Modify Records

-You’ll see options to add or edit DNS records like A, MX, CNAME, and more.
-For instance, to point your domain to a new web server, you would update the A record with the latest server’s IP address.
+You will be presented with options to add and edit DNS records: A, MX, CNAME, and so forth.
+Thus, to point a domain to a new web server, you would edit the A record to reflect the IP address of the new server.
 Be very careful when you do DNS changes to avoid taking offline your website.

 3: Save and Propagate